 Young people aged 18-35 make up a third of Bangladesh’s population of 160 million.
 Engaging these young people in decisions that affect their lives is a key part of the work of ICS.

-This is supported by the work of VSO volunteers, who make sure young people are engaged with local governance so employment can be created and they become more aware of their sexual and reproductive health rights (SRHR).
+Volunteers, help to make sure young people are engaged with local governance so employment can be created and they become more aware of their sexual and reproductive health rights (SRHR).

 Living in Bangladesh